Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker AYes.

-Speaker AWho are you hoping to see further further on this festival?
+Speaker AWho are you you hoping to see further.

 Speaker AOkay, so I rather like the idea of.